Updated 16th July 2020

 Donation one-on-ones involve chatting to a prospective donor about where they could donate.
 Two group organisers have collated some thoughts on running donation one-on-ones.

-Some tips to relieve this awkwardness:
+Tips to relieve awkwardness:

-- Schedule a meeting as soon as possible after someone expresses interest.
+- Schedule a meeting as soon as possible after someone expresses interest

 During the meeting

-Send a follow-up email, with a personalised list of reading recommendations.
+Send a follow-up email with a personalised list of reading recommendations.

 - Spencer Greenberg on making a positive impression in a conversation

-- A guide to the TGROW (Topic, Goal, Reality, Obstacles, Options, Way Forward) model for one-on-ones.
+- A guide to the TGROW (Topic, Goal, Reality, Obstacles, Options, Way Forward) model for one-on-ones

 If you have suggestions on how to improve this page, please comment or suggest edits on this google doc.